atom/atom/README.md

 learn more about a specific command.

-The common commands are `apm install <package_name>` to install a new package, `apm available` to see all the published packages, and `apm publish` to publish a package to the apm registry.
+The common commands are `apm install <package_name>` to install a new package, `apm featured` to see all the featured packages, and `apm publish` to publish a package to the apm registry.